Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 - Porter's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Suns are the sixth-best defensive squad in the league, allowing 111.6 points per contest.
+- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.

-- Looking at assists, the Suns are ranked third in the league, allowing 23.4 per contest.
+- In terms of assists, the Suns have allowed 23.4 per contest, third in the NBA.

-- The Suns are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per contest.
+- The Suns are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per game.

 Michael Porter Jr. vs. the Suns